redhat-developer/vscode-didact/docs/available-commands.md

 Note: In order to send multiple commands spread out across multiple links in the same terminal window, ensure that the `name` passed is consistent.

+Note: On Windows, strings (such as for `echo` statements) must be enclosed in double quotes like `echo "my long string"` since the change with https://code.visualstudio.com/updates/v1_57#_native-line-wrapping-support-on-windows.

 ## vscode.didact.sendNamedTerminalAStringNoLF

 Same as sendNamedTerminalAString, but the command is not executed in the terminal by default.